 Selecting a layout should depend on the audience you cater to.
 A more abstract layout could work if your primary target audience is younger.
 A more traditional layout would be better suited if your offer is directed to corporate setups.
 If you specialize in tours to the hills for example, then earthy colors such as navy blue, brown, olive green, and white would enhance your brochure, while pastel colors would suit brochures designed for corporate tours.

 Similarly choosing the right layout for your brochure is essential and is based on your target audience, but you can get creative with it.
 For example, the closing fold of the brochure above simply holds a minimalistic yellow diamond-shaped icon with the website URL.
 It not only draws focus to the website, but it also works as a great CTA for the reader, along with the design contrast the colors provide.
+This could be one of the best travel brochure examples you can look at if you have a travel business.

 10) Simple tri fold brochure